Chief Justice of India: Acting president

-The President (Discharge of Functions) Act, 1969 specifies the chief justice of India shall act as the president of India in the event of the offices of both the president and the vice president being vacant.
-When President Zakir Hussain died in office, Vice President V. V. Giri acted as the president.
-Later, V. V. Giri resigned as the vice president, the chief justice, Justice Mohammad Hidayatullah became the acting president of India.
-As per the convention, the senior most judge of the Supreme Court become the acting chief justice.
-When the newly elected president took office a month later, Justice Hidayatullah reverted as the chief justice of India.
+As per the President (Discharge of Functions) Act, 1969, the chief justice shall act as the president if the offices of both the president and the vice president are vacant.
+As per the convention, then the senior most judge of the Supreme Court takes over as the role of the chief justice.
+When president Zakir Hussain died in office in May 1969, vice president V. V. Giri acted as the president.
+Later, when Giri resigned as the vice president, to contest in the 1969 Indian presidential election, Mohammad Hidayatullah, then chief justice, became the acting president.
+When the newly elected president took office a month later, Hidayatullah reverted to his role as the chief justice.